lichenbiostat/lichen-lab.github.io/index.md

 ###  Biography

-I am an Assistant Professor in Department of Medicine, Indiana University School of Medicine (IUSM).
+I am an Assistant Professor of Medicine at Indiana University School of Medicine (IUSM).
 I am a member in in Center for Computational Biology and Bioinformatics.
 Before joining IUSM, I spent two years as an Assistant Professor in Harrison School of Pharmacy at Auburn University.
 I received a BS from China majoring in Bioinformatics in 2009; a MHS in [Biostatistics](http://www.jhsph.edu/departments/biostatistics/index.html) in 2011, from the Johns Hopkins University; another MSE in [Computer Science](https://www.cs.jhu.edu/) in 2011, from the Johns Hopkins University.
 I joined the department right after obtaining my PhD in [Computer Science and Informatics](http://www.cs.emory.edu/site/home/) at Emory University in 2017.
 I also interned in CareerBuilder Data Science and Amazon Machine Learning in Summer 2014 and 2015 respectively.

 ### Research